M.A., The University of Texas at Austin

 Gender, Race, and Class; Work and Organizations; Income Inequality; Economic Sociology; Gender and Politics

 I am a doctoral candidate in the Department of Sociology.
 My research interests are in gender, race, and class inequality in the workplace, financial sector, and political systems, as well as how these issues relate to the recent growth in widening economic inequality.

 My master’s thesis, “Nine Women World Leaders: Sexism on the Path to Power,” examines women presidents and prime ministers’ paths to executive office.

-At the University of Texas, I am a Graduate Fellow in the Urban Ethnography Lab, an Editorial Committee Member on the Working Paper Series at the Rapoport Center for Human Rights and Justice, and the Sociology Department Representative to the Graduate School Assembly.
+At UT, I am a graduate fellow in the Urban Ethnography Lab, the editorial committee chairperson for the Working Paper Series at the Rapoport Center for Human Rights and Justice, and the Sociology Department Representative to the Graduate School Assembly.
+Beyond UT, I currently serve as the student representative on the Organizations, Occupations, and Work section of the American Sociological Association.

 SOC F323 • The Family